 Ask the store pharmacist for help if you have questions about ingredients.
 Lubricants are available in standard preparations, edible flavors, and warming liquids.
+Be mindful that some products are more gentle to the vaginal tissues than others and you may want to avoid a lubricant that contains any type of herbal extracts, scents or colors.
 These products can be purchased through many Internet sites, if privacy is a concern.

 Replens is a product known as a long-lasting vaginal moisturizer.
 It is designed to help vaginal tissue regain elasticity and moisture.
 Replens should be used 3 times a week for a minimum of 3 months, as it can take this long to achieve the desired effects.
 In addition, women can also choose to safely use Replens or a vaginal lubricant prior to intercourse for added effect.
 This product is not estrogen-based (so it is safe for breast cancer patients).
 Ask the store pharmacist for help if you have questions.
 These products can also be purchased on many Internet sites, if privacy is a concern.

 Vaginal Estrogen Products